 Many respondents expressed a desire for expanded payment options, particularly the ability to use a balance on ORCA cards where employers could help cover costs beyond just fares.
 Mobile app purchasing options were suggested as well.
 It is important to note that Sound Transit is considering a variety of payment options including payment online and via a branded mobile app.
-The agency is also committed to facilitate payment via ORCA accounts as soon as possible.
+The agency is also committed to facilitate payment via ORCA accounts.